Dynamic Feedback Linearization of Control Systems with Symmetry: Introduction

-The primary aim of this paper is to set out a new, widely applicable theory of dynamic feedback linearization---and hence, of explicit integrability---in the presence of symmetry.
-Our approach eliminates much of the guesswork from the search for dynamic feedback linearization and is at the same time independent of the local form of the control system (driftless, control affine, fully nonlinear, etc), including the numbers of states and inputs.
-It relies on the existence of a static feedback linearizable quotient, or {\it "symmetry reduction"}, which turns out to be very powerful.
+The primary aim of this paper is to set out a new, widely applicable theory of dynamic feedback linearization~-- and hence, of explicit integrability~-- in the presence of symmetry.
+Our approach is independent of the local form of a given control system (driftless, control affine, fully nonlinear, time-varying, etc), including the numbers of states and inputs.
+It relies on the existence of a static feedback linearizable quotient, or ``{\it symmetry reduction}'', which turns out to be very powerful.

 While the existence of such a quotient is a geometric (i.e., coordinate independent) phenomenon, one might suppose that it is a rare event.
 Surprisingly, this {\it does not} appear to be the case.
 We have by now examined dozens of control systems, both dynamic feedback linearizable and not.
-It is very rare to come across a control system with symmetry that does not possess a static feedback linearizable quotient control system, and there are usually numerous such quotients for a given control system.
+It is very rare to come across a control system with symmetry that does not possess a~static feedback linearizable quotient control system, and there are usually numerous such quotients for a given control system.
 By itself, existence of a \sfl\ quotient does not imply dynamic feedback linearizability, but it is an important first step.

 Let us briefly describe our approach in broad terms.
-Suppose that a control system is invariant under a Lie group $G$ acting by {\it control symmetries} (cf. Definition \ref{admissibleSymmetries}).
+Suppose that a control system is invariant under a Lie group $G$ acting by {\it control symmetries} (cf.\ Definition~\ref{admissibleSymmetries}).
 Very often, there exist subgroups $K\subseteq G$ with the property that the {\em quotient} control system by the action of $K$ is static feedback linearizable \cite{DTVa}.
-In fact, checking for subgroups $K$ that lead to \sfl\ quotients\footnote{For control systems with symmetry, the notion of a {\it \sfl\ quotient} \cite{DTVa} is a refinement and generalization of the notion of {\it partial feedback linearization} studied in \cite{MarinoBoothby85}, \cite{Marino} and \cite{R1} with the role played by \sfl \ "subsystem" introduced in these references being replaced by a group theoretic quotient control system which is \sfl.} is an algorithmic procedure which can often be accomplished quickly and efficiently once the infinitesimal generators of the Lie transformation group $G$ are known (see \cite{DTVa} for further details and examples).
+In fact, checking for subgroups $K$ that lead to \sfl\ quotients\footnote{For control systems with symmetry, the notion of a {\it \sfl\ quotient} \cite{DTVa} is a refinement and generalization of the notion of {\it partial feedback linearization} studied in \cite{MarinoBoothby85} and \cite{Marino} with the role played by \sfl \ ``subsystem'' introduced in these references being replaced by a group theoretic quotient control system which is \sfl.} is an algorithmic procedure which can often be accomplished quickly and efficiently once the infinitesimal generators of the Lie transformation group $G$ are known (see~\cite{DTVa} for further details and examples).

 We have found that, in practice, there is usually a plentiful supply of subgroups leading to \sfl\ quotients.
 Once such a \sfl\ quotient is constructed, a further step answers the questions of the {\em existence} and subsequently {\it construction} of a dynamic feedback linearization and its explicit solution.
 (See Section \ref{dynamicExtensionsSection} for details.)